NikolaiVChr/f16/README.md

 Each Block has slight differences regarding engine specifics, FBW system, aerodynamics, cockpit layout, available liveries[1] and payloads[2].

 [1] Notice that the quality of liveries differ, with some being fictional.
-[2] Weapons available and payload presets are mostly U.S. specific.
+[2] Weapons available and payload presets are mostly U.S./EU specific.

 ![Image](https://i.ibb.co/X7mWV7D/fgfs-20200508202518.png)